RasaHQ/rasa/docs/core/knowledge-bases.rst

 Whenever you create an ``ActionQueryKnowledgeBase``, you need to pass a ``KnowledgeBase`` to the constructor.
 It can be either an ``InMemoryKnowledgeBase`` or your own implementation of a ``KnowledgeBase``.
+However, you can just use one knowledge base.
+The usage of multiple knowledge bases at the same time is not supported.
 To create your own knowledge base action, you need to inherit ``ActionQueryKnowledgeBase`` and pass the knowledge base to the constructor of ``ActionQueryKnowledgeBase``.